Barndominium vs. House in Texas: What's the Difference?

 While we do believe building a traditional home is the way to go for most people, we wanted to provide some helpful information for those of you looking for this new kind of home, particularly the barndominium.

 In Texas, a barndominium has traditionally been a barn that has been converted into a living space so it’s easier to check in on your horses and other livestock.
 More recently, barndominiums come in steel home kits you can buy to build yourself or hire someone to build for you and have been taking the place of the traditional home.

-We will be looking at the barndominium kits and some key differences you’ll find in building these barndominiums vs. traditional houses in Texas.
+We will be looking at the barndominium kits and some key differences you’ll find in building these barndominiums vs. a house in Texas.

 What’s the Difference Between a Barndominium and a House?